SparqNet/sparq-gitbook/understanding-rdpos/how-rdpos-works.md

 The heart of rdPoS is RandomGen, a deterministic uint256\_t generator used for almost everything related to consensus.
 This deterministic randomness ensures that every node has a chance to respond to a given request (block, randomness, bridging, etc.), while making sure that the nodes selected from the network are truly random and not problematic nodes operated by a malicious actor.

 For RandomGen to be viable, it needs to be seeded with a truly random number.
-Our solution for that is as follows:
+RandomGen works as follows:

 * Every time a new block is about to be created, 16 random nodes are selected using RandomGen with the previous block’s randomness seed.
 * These nodes make a 32-byte random string (`RandomnessSeed`) and hash it (`RandomnessHash`), then sign the hash and publish it to the network.